telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/grouped-line-chart-different-markers.md

 title: Set Marker Types for Grouped Line Charts
 page_title: Set Marker Types for Grouped Line Charts | Kendo UI Charts
 description: "Learn how to set different marker types to each series in a grouped Kendo UI Line Chart."
+previous_url: /controls/charts/how-to/grouped-line-chart-different-markers
 slug: howto_setdifrerentmarkers_forgroupedlinecharts_charts
 ---

 # Set Marker Types for Grouped Line Charts

-The example below demonstrates how to set different marker types to each series in a grouped Kendo UI Line Chart.
+Some projects might require you to set different marker types to each series in a Kendo UI Line Chart.

+The example below demonstrates how to achieve this behavior.

 ###### Example